-Order to Show Cause, an ALJ must assume as true all factual allegations in the complaint and issue an initial decision within 30 days of the answer's due date, imposing "the maximum amount of penalties provided for by law for the violations alleged" or "the amount asked for in the complaint, whichever is smaller" if "liability under the relevant statute" is established.
-21 C.F.R. § 17.11(a)(1), (a)(2); but see 21 C.F.R. § 17.45 (initial decision must state the "appropriate penalty" and take into account aggravating and mitigating circumstances).
+Because striking a Respondent's answer leaves the complaint unanswered, an ALJ must assume as true all factual allegations in the complaint and issue an initial decision, imposing "the maximum amount of penalties provided for by law for the violations alleged" or "the amount asked for in the complaint, whichever is smaller" if "liability under the relevant statute" is established.
+21 C.F.R. § 17.11(a)(1), (2).
+Compare 21

+C.F.R. § 17.45 (initial decision must state the "appropriate penalty" and take into account aggravating and mitigating circumstances).